Born: 1878, All Saints, Ipswich.

 1901 27, Station Street, West Ham, Essex.

 Frederick was 24 years old, a General Labourer.
 He was a boarder at the home of Edward E. Wheele.

 1911 The Rectory, English Bicknor, Monmouthshire, Wales.

-Frederick was 33 years, a Gardener – Servant to the Rector Curling Finzel Doddrell.
-Frederick was married, his wife Ellen Adams, 34, was the Rector’s Cook.
+Frederick was 33 years old, a Gardener – Servant to the Rector Curling Finzel Doddrell.
+Frederick was married, and his wife Ellen Adams, 34, was the Rector’s Cook.

-The Royal Garrison Artillery The RGA developed from fortress-based artillery fix positions manly coastal fortresses and batteries.
-1914 the army only had a small number of heavy artillery.
+The Royal Garrison Artillery The RGA developed from fortress-based artillery fix positions mainly coastal fortresses and batteries.
+1914 the Army only had a small number of heavy artillery.
 The RGA grew as the warfare became static.
-Armed with heavy, large calibre guns and howitzers that were positioned some way behind the front line and had immense destructive power.
+Armed with heavy, large-calibre guns and howitzers that were positioned some way behind the front line and had immense destructive power.